macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex24"></a>ex24
-Write a script who print the directory where the python script is
+Write a script that print the directory where the python script is
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex24.py)

 ---
 ### <a name="ex25"></a>ex25
-Write a script who can delete an element from a list
+Write a script that can delete an element from a list
 Ex: **L** = [1, 2, 3, 4] delete 1
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex25.py)

 ---
 ### <a name="ex26"></a>ex26
-Write a script who can get the extension of a file (ex: script.py get the py)
+Write a script that can get the extension of a file (ex: script.py get the py)
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex26.py)

 ---
 ### <a name="ex27"></a>ex27
-Write a script who can calculate the time of execution of an another script take the ex24 for example
+Write a script that can calculate the time of execution of an another script take the ex24 for example
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex27.py)

 ---
 ### <a name="ex28"></a>ex28
-Make a script who can shuffle a list
+Make a script that can shuffle a list
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex28.py)

 ---
 ### <a name="ex29"></a>ex29
-Make a script who print a random number between 20 and 30 (included) [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex29.py)
+Make a script that print a random number between 20 and 30 (included) [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex29.py)

 ---
 ### <a name="ex30"></a>ex30
-Write a script who print this :
+Write a script that print this :
 ``[5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20]``
 ``[5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20]``
 ``[5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20]``